BARTENDER TRICKS YOU NEED TO KNOW

 Why: Speeds up service but keeps consistency.

-Free pouring was a big trend for many years, especially in busy bars and with bartenders who practice flair.
+Free pouring was a big bar trick among bartenders for many years, especially in busy bars and with those who practice flair.
 It’s a good way to speed up the service, but at the end you need to sacrifice the quality of the drinks as there is no bartender in the world who can consistently free pour every time.

 You can practice using two jiggers at the same time, and even rotating them in one hand on different sides while you are leaving your bottle back to the speed rail.
-If you master this method, it will guarantee all your drinks are made according to standards and with the right measures, plus you will look confident and professional while not spending any more time that you would spend if you were free pouring and risking quality and consistency.
+If you master this bar trick, it will guarantee all your drinks are made according to standards and with the right measures, plus you will look like a more confident and professional bartender while not spending any more time that you would spend if you were free pouring and risking quality and consistency.

 3) Make your homemade syrups last longer